 Since we were ready with the maps, we wasted no time in figuring out where to go for a specific ride.
 While the boys ran off, I took my daughter to the Astro Orbitor, located in Tomorrowland as well.
 The crowds were off to HyperSpace Mountain, and I found this ride mostly empty.

-We got done in 5 minutes and stood in line for the next ride that we could all do – Buzz Lightyear Astro Blasters.
+We got done in 5 minutes and stood in line for the next ride – – Buzz Lightyear Astro Blasters– that we could all do.
 Again, here we were quite ahead in the line.
-It turned out to be a good call, as HyperSpace mountain ride was opening late after 30 mins.
+It turned out to be a good call, as the HyperSpace mountain ride was opening late after 30 mins.
 As I saw the boys with long faces, my son jumped with joy as he saw me standing ahead in the line for the ride.

 After the fun ride, the boys headed off to register for the show: Star Wars – The Adventure Continues.
 We registered for the last slot of the day.
-In this show, you are trained as Jedis and get to battle with Darth Vader in a theatrical performance.
+You are trained as Jedis in this show to battle with Darth Vader in a theatrical performance.
 The biggest bang for the buck!

 Then they continued with the Hyperspace mountain ride that had opened.
 By now the crowds had dispersed, and they were lucky with no queue for the ride.